samkhodak/Pomodoro-Timer/docs/design.md

 	- Menu will be implemented with a switch statement and a do-while loop, with each of the menu options calling functions for each task in the switch statement.
 After each function is called, the loop will iterate again until the user enters the exit case.
 Each function will be called from a timeflo object that saves parameters.
+If the user wants to exit the program, they simply type the last option.

 - Prompting user for time phase intervals
 	- A function will be called that will prompt the user for the appropriate time intervals